Bijman/srb2bld/README.md

 3. Go to downloaded directory: `cd srb2bld`,

-4. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists.
+4. Enter `sudo make install`, which will install to "/usr/local/bin", if path exists.
+You can specify your path with variable PREFIX, for example `make install PREFIX=$HOME/.local`, which will copy script to "$HOME/.local/bin".
 Alternatively manually place script to your path, which is readable by shell (PATH environment variable), and change script's permissions to be executable: `chmod 755 [path to srb2bld script]`,

 5. Check if you set properly other settings from "Configuration" section of README.